rgeraldes24/go-zond/README.md

 _Docker deployment in development_

-One of the quickest ways to get Zond up and running on your machine is by using
+One of the quickest ways to get QRL up and running on your machine is by using
 Docker:

 ```shell